Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 - How to write tests that support parallelism?
 - How to write isomorphic tests for NodeJS and the Browsers?

-Our NPM package `@azure/test-utils-recorder` attempts to provide an answer for those questions, as you'll be able to see throughout this README.
+Our non-published package `@azure/test-utils-recorder` attempts to provide an answer for those questions, as you'll be able to see throughout this README.

 This library provides interfaces and helper methods to equip the SDKs in the azure-sdk-for-js repo with the recording and playback capabilities for the